 I just had a chance to put my own words to the test.

 Both of my leavens had been sitting quietly at the back of the fridge for around 7 or 8 weeks, and both had a bit of hooch and a bit of a pong.
 I tackled the 100% hydration starter first.

 You can see the greyish hooch in the photo above.
 Oftentimes I’ll just stir it in, but this time I poured it off.
 Then I took a spoon of the culture — about 12 gm — into a clean jar, added 30 gm of water and 30 gm of flour, stirred them well together, put the lid on loosely and left it on the counter.

 Twelve hours later, this was the result:

 A classic active and lively starter.
-To put it to good use, I made a single loaf of Hamelman’s Whole-wheat Bread with a Multigrain Soaker, adapted to use a natural leaven instead of a preferment.1 It rose beautifully.
+To put it to good use, I made a single loaf of Hamelman’s Whole-wheat Bread with a Multigrain Soaker, adapted to use a natural leaven instead of a preferment. ((If there’s interest, I can post my version of the recipe.))
+It rose beautifully.